Mike Post: Early musical career

 Post's first credited work in music was cutting demos using two singing sisters, Terry and Carol Fischer.
 With Sally Gordon, they went on to become The Murmaids.
 Their first single, "Popsicles and Icicles" (written by David Gates), was a number 3 hit song in January 1964.

 Post also provided early guidance for the garage rock band The Outcasts while in recruit training in San Antonio, Texas.
 He was the songwriter and producer for both songs on the band's first single, released in 1965, and also arranged a local concert where they served as the back-up band.

-He won his first Grammy Award at age 23 for Best Instrumental Arrangement on Mason Williams' "Classical Gas", a number 2 hit song in 1968.
+He won his first of five Grammy Awards at age 23 for Best Instrumental Arrangement on Mason Williams' "Classical Gas", a number 2 hit song in 1968.
 He is also credited as the record producer for Williams' LP that included that song, The Mason Williams Phonograph Record.

 Billed as the Mike Post Coalition, their track "Afternoon of the Rhino" became a sought-after Northern soul track.
 The single peaked at number 47 in the UK Singles Chart in August 1975.

 Post also worked with Kenny Rogers and produced the first three albums he recorded with his country/rock group Kenny Rogers and The First Edition (between 1967 and 1969).
 Post also produced Dolly Parton's hit album 9 to 5 and Odd Jobs in 1981.
 In 1997, he produced Van Halen's Van Halen III album.